Frequently Asked Questions

 How long is the tour?

-The actual time on the water is up to 2.5 hours.
-Including check-in time, safety briefing and bus transfers you should allow 3.5 hours in total.
+Time spent on the water is just over 2 hours.
+Including check-in time, safety briefing and bus transfers you should allow 3 hours 15 minutes in total.

 What should I wear on my whale watch tour?

 Dress warmly and wear flat shoes.
 If you wish to spend time on the outside decks of our vessels you may need light waterproof clothing depending on the sea conditions.